-Course structure
+Course Structure

 This section shows the core and option modules available as part of the course and their credit value.
 Full-time Postgraduate students study 180 credits per year.
+Additional information on the choices may also be included, for example where students must choose one of two modules.
+Course structures can be subject to change each academic year following feedback from a variety of sources.